Etodolac: 7 things you should know

 - Etodolac belongs to a class of medicines known as NSAIDs (nonsteroidal anti-inflammatory drugs).

-- Used to relieve mild-to-moderate acute pain associated with osteoarthritis and rheumatoid arthritis.
+- Used to relieve mild-to-moderate acute pain or pain associated with osteoarthritis and rheumatoid arthritis.

 - May also be used to relieve mild-to-moderate acute pain due to other causes.

 - Etodolac is available as oral tablets, oral capsules, and extended-release tablets.
 Immediate-release forms are used to manage pain.